Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 different cover design

-Friars [with Gnidrolog]
+[08] Aylesbury, Friars [with

 [21] London, King's Cross Cinema (King Sound) [support: